11 Aug Svādhyāya & Black Lives Matter: Healing the Wounds of Inequity

 White people (slowly, including me): “Oh.
 Okay.”

 Svādhyāya: I heard the passion, pain, and thoughtfulness of the women at this conference and began to be aware that I had been almost completely ignorant about general experiences of Black people in the US (and elsewhere) in my lifetime.
-As someone in an anti-racism book club I’m in said, “I used to think I was a little ahead.”
+As someone in an anti-racism book club I was in said, “I used to think I was a little ahead.”
 I learned that I was way behind.
 I set out to educate and introspect myself on race, racial history and current affairs in the US and my relationship with it and them.

 I started on a steep learning curve, and what follows is a little bit of what I have learned so far, especially parts that feel directly related to the healing arts, practices and sciences.